Image by Paul Brennan from Pixabay

 Opportunities from Nonlinear Growth

-When managed well, nonlinear growth presents powerful advantages:
+When handled well, nonlinear growth creates clear advantages:

 • Rapid expansion into new markets, customer segments, or geographic regions